Esther Trépanier: Career

-In 2022-2023, her exhibition Forgotten!
+In 2022–2023, her exhibition Forgotten!
 Scott, Brandtner.
 Eveleigh, Webber: Revisiting Montreal Abstraction of the 1940s, was shown at the Musée d'art de Joliette, and then travelled in Quebec.
 The publication, published in French and English versions won the 2023 prize for best exhibition catalogue from the Canadian University Art Association (CUAA) and was favorably reviewed as an exhibition and book which "effectively and rightly underscores the formal innovations and contributions to Quebec art history offered outside the often mentioned francophone artists the public has come to know and love".

 Besides her exhibitions and the conferences she organized or co-organized, she authored many book chapters in journals as well as articles, and wrote or co-authored exhibition catalogues.
 She also lectured widely.
 At the Montreal Museum of Fine Arts, where she had trained the guides, she developed the educational programs and from 2014 on, a lecture series.
 She also lectured at the Bibliothèque et Archives nationales du Québec (BAnQ).
 She helped found the Équipe de recherche en histoire de l'art au Québec (2013) and the Laboratoire numérique des études en histoire de l'art du Québec (2014), both closely linked to the UQAM Department of Art History and CRILCQ, the place of literary and cultural research in Quebec.

 In 2024, she died of cancer.

 Writing

 Trépanier's gift as a writer was the ability to suggest the qualities that contributed to the modernity of Quebec's artists in the first half of the 20th century.
 In Morrice: the A.K.
 Prakash collection in Trust to the Nation (2017), for instance, in her chapter James Wilson Morrice's Quebec landscapes: outside regionism and national art, she wrote about the qualities that characterize the modernity of Morrice.
 Elsewhere, she discussed the strategies of modernity used by Quebec artists such as Marian Dale Scott and Marc-Aurèle Fortin and many others.
 Her goal as an art historian in Quebec was to re-balance an existing narrative based on a few male artists such as Borduas.

 Her narrative included many women artists For instance, In the book "1920s modernism in Montreal: the Beaver Hall Group" (2015) edited by Jacques Des Rochers and Brian Foss, her chapter was titled "'As well as men': the gendering of Beaver Hall".

-Many of Trépanier's books and catalogues are listed on Goodreads.